 Financial stability starts with the right choices.
 Limit your spending to the necessities as much as possible, and if you need to splurge, limit it to small items that won’t make a dent in your savings.
 Draw a line on what you need and what’s convenient.
 Do you really need a car when you can use public transport?
 Vehicles are huge money drains, especially the bigger SUVs.
 Gas, parking fees, regular maintenance, tire changes, and many other expenses associated with owning a vehicle will cut into a big portion of your earnings, not to mention the cost of the vehicle itself.

 If you can take public transport, do so.
 A few extra minutes on the road shouldn’t be a problem, especially when you can set aside money for a permanent home instead of a vehicle that can last a mere 10 years or so.
 If you must buy a vehicle, opt for a smaller model.
 Going for a small electric vehicle (EV) can eliminate gas costs, and charging your car won’t consume large amounts of electricity.
-Your biggest goal should always be a home for yourself and your family.
-Otherwise, you can end up in a retirement home (or the streets).
+Your biggest goal should always be a home for yourself and anyone living with you.
+Of course, you may get to a point where your home no longer meets your needs in terms of care, in which case you might start exploring options such as chelseaseniorliving.com/locations/the-chelsea-at-toms-river/ as a solution.
+This is well worth planning for in your budget when it comes to retirement and, if you never need to use it, then you can put it towards something else that will help you get the most out of your golden years.

 Plan for Emergencies